mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 > ## Group by two columns
 >
-> What happens when you group by two columns using the following syntax and
+> What happens when you group by two columns and
-> then grab mean values:
+> then view mean values:
 > - Hint: you can use a list in the arguments of the `.groupby()` method, `['plot_id','sex']`
 >
 > > ## Solution